 Fatherhood Services Manager

-Been a part of Fathers and Families Center: 10 Years as of April 2018!
-Yeah!
+Been a part of Fathers and Families Center: January 2022

-Been a part of Father and Families Center: Since March 8, 2004.
+Been a part of Fathers and Families Center: January 2022

-My family includes: My wife Devi, with a combined family of seven children and Sparky the dog.
+My family includes: My husband, and our wonderful combined family of seven children and seven grandchildren

 Education: B.S.
 Central State University, Wilberforce